 The drunken farmer’s screams led them to her and they dragged her out of the flames into the hillside field, away from the burning trees and skyweed.
 They pulled one large are each.
 The boys were gagging and gasping with the effort of it.

 They plopped onto some muddy, freshly ploughed soil.
 They sat there with the farmer moaning between them, and looked back at the terrible thing she had done.
 The smell of the cool earth seeped around them and calmed them.
 The fire raged but there were no more clickers to be seen.

 The fire burned all night and into the morning.
 Some of it so high up in the sky it seemed to meet with the sun.
 As the next evening came it was still glowing faintly above the blackened skeleton of the stand of trees and in a hardly there line out over The Edge.

-Many hearts were full of grief and worry about the fire having injured the Othernpeeps, as the clickers had been fondly named by the Troms.
-The hill folk organized themselves into groups and rosters to systematically scour the hills all around.
+Many hearts were full of grief and worry about the fire having injured the Othernpeeps, as the clickers had been fondly named by some of the Troms.
+The hill folk who were sympathetic to clickers organized themselves into groups and rosters to systematically scour the hills all around.
 They found nothing.
 They set a volunteer watch on the burned out land and a few well meaning homemade signs were put up.
 FORGIVE US was probably the biggest one, but it was drawn on cardboard and tied to a stick with ribbon, so it was the first to be removed, sodden and unreadable, after the next storm.